Dr Reinmar Hager MSc, PhD

 Reinmar Hager

-Reinmar is a systems geneticist and Senior Lecturer in the School of Biological Sciences.
-His group’s work seeks to understand how genetic, epigenetic and environmental factors interact and shape phenotypic differences between individuals.
+Reinmar is a Reader in Neurodevelopment and Behavioural Genetics in the School of Biological Sciences.
+His group’s work seeks to understand how genetic, epigenetic and environmental factors interact and lead to increased risk of neurodevelopmental disorders.

 In 2008 he was awarded a Natural Environment Research Council (NERC) Research Fellowship at The University of Manchester and a Group Leader Fellowship at Ludwig Maximilians University, Munich.